MicrosoftDocs/Viva/Briefing/be-time.md

 * **Mental breaks** - Suggests 15-minute blocks of time twice a day disconnect and recharge.
 * **Learning** - Suggests up to two-hour blocks of time to learn a new skill and grow your career.

-This section will also reference and list any already scheduled focus time in today’s calendar.
+This section will also reference and list any already scheduled time in your calendar.

 In the following example, you’d select **Book** next to **3:00 PM – 4:00 PM** to schedule you as **busy** during that time on today’s calendar.